7 interesting facts if you're expecting a baby boy

 Baby boys prefer to watch mechanical motion rather than human motion.
-Your baby boy will be more spatially aware than a baby girl and better able to track motion – and it could be one reason for the fact that your efforts to be politically correct and get him to play with dolls will likely fall by the wayside as he clamours for his train set and toy cars!
+Your baby boy will be more spatially aware than a baby girl and better able to track motion – and it could be a reason that your efforts to be politically correct and get him to play with dolls will likely fall by the wayside as he clamours for his train set and toy cars!

 Keep a close eye on your baby boy’s health in his first weeks and months as baby boys are more vulnerable to respiratory infections.
 They are more likely to suffer from bronchiolitis (a common illness in infancy) as well as wheezing and asthma.
 Baby boys who are born prematurely also fare less well than baby girls.
 Physically, boys have less mature skeletal systems, and this means that they’re more susceptible to injuring themselves than girls – the fact they are more physically active as they grow raises this risk.

-The information in this feature is intended for educational purposes only.
-If you have any concerns about your health, the health of your child or the health of someone you know, please consult with a doctor or other healthcare professional.
+If you have any concerns about the health of your child, please consult with a doctor or other healthcare professional.